 - Make sure to strengthen communications with key suppliers to ensure you have access to the raw materials or services to fulfill your obligations.
 Vulnerable suppliers can put you at risk, and you’ll need to be prepared to pivot to an alternative source of supply.

 - Assess billing and cash collections for your customer base and classify risk levels.
-This will allow you to prioritize action items and respond proactively to any deferment requests you anticipate.
+This will allow you to prioritize action items and respond proactively to any deferment requests you could receive.

 You’ll be operating in a high-risk environment for the foreseeable future.
 It’s imperative to have the most capable leadership in roles to address potentially devastating gaps in planning and security.

-- Are your internal controls in a strong position to prevent fraud and/or system failures?
-Evaluate sudden changes in processes, access rights, workplace procedures, or other business areas made to accommodate “new normal” operations.
-Any weak points can leave you vulnerable to fraudulent activity or costly oversights, resulting in major setbacks as you restart operations.
-Near-term planning must include the ability to rapidly assess your risks and address them.
+- Are your internal controls still in a strong position to prevent fraud and system failures, or do they need a review?
+Evaluate sudden changes in processes, access rights, workplace procedures, or other business areas you made to accommodate “new normal” operations.
+Any weak points can leave you vulnerable to fraud or costly oversights, resulting in major setbacks.
+Long-term planning must include the ability to rapidly assess your risks and address them.

-- Are you effectively supporting your analytics capabilities?
-This is an invaluable resource to help you predict and manage risk; you need to ensure your IT teams can provide you with the best and most meaningful data, the nature of which is likely to change rapidly.
+- Are you effectively supporting your analytics needs?
+This is an invaluable resource to help you predict and manage risk — you need to ensure your operational and IT teams can provide you with the best and most meaningful data, the nature of which is likely to change rapidly.

-- The risk of crippling cyberattacks will only increase in the days and weeks ahead.
-Your CIO and IT leadership will need to reevaluate short-term cybersecurity risks.
-Have factors changed since the beginning of the pandemic?
-IT will need the ability to assess the new environment and quickly bridge perceived gaps in your infrastructure.
+- The risk of crippling cyberattacks has increased greatly — your CIO and IT leadership will need to assess the current environment and bridge perceived gaps in your infrastructure.

 - As a CFO, you should be frequently communicating with your internal planning team.
-The margin of error and confusion is increased tenfold during times of uncertainty and high volatility; outline a communication plan and process now so you’re prepared to provide leadership with critical updates efficiently and without delay.
+The margin of error and confusion is increased tenfold during times of uncertainty and high volatility.
+Outline a communication plan and process now so you’re prepared to provide critical updates efficiently and without delay.

 - Make sure you aren’t neglecting your external stakeholders and funding sources.
-Bankers and investors should be aware of steps you’re taking to successfully reopen in the short term and how quickly you’ll be able to return to near-full capacity.
+Bankers and investors should be aware of steps you’re taking to successfully operate in the short term and manage risk in the long term.

 - Keep in close contact with your legal counsel.
-With more changes around the corner to workplace safety measures, travel restrictions, and limits to employees working on-site at customer locations, it’s important to understand your legal position.
-Are you exposing your employees, clients, and customers to danger by resuming operations too quickly?
-Do you have a full picture of state and local regulations and how you plan to comply with them?
-Failure in these areas could effectively halt your restart altogether, forcing you back to the drawing board.
+With workplace safety measures, travel restrictions, and limits to staff working on-site at customer locations, it’s important to understand your risk position.
+Are you exposing your staff, clients, and customers to excessive safety risk?
+Do you have a full picture of new state and local regulations and how you plan to comply with them?
+Failure in these areas could effectively halt your operations altogether, forcing you back to the drawing board.

-Developing a short-term strategy for a smart and successful return to operations may seem daunting, but the most important thing to keep in mind is to put together a structured plan and closely manage its execution.
-The old ways of doing business are gone, and the risks of another sudden “stop” are here to stay; you must rethink how your business functions both operationally and financially and how to make the next restart faster and more efficient.
-Fast actions based on careful, deliberate planning will be critical to ensure a brighter, stronger future.
+Developing a strategy for operating in this limbo period may seem daunting, but the most important thing is to put together a structured plan and closely manage its execution.
+The old ways of doing business are gone, so you must rethink how your business functions, both operationally and financially.
+Fast reactions based on careful, deliberate planning will be critical to ensure a brighter, stronger future for your organization.